Nori-zk/nori-bridge-sdk/contracts/mina/eth-processor/MVCE3.md

 ## Test run 1 (fails)

 At this point and after careful review that the procedure was conducted without error, we run the `npm run test-ci` script (after following the readme steps concerning lightnet and clearing our cache directory) within the `contracts/mina/eth-processor` workspace, this time we were hopeful of test completion.
-The outcome of the test was that Scenario completed with success and then during Scenario 2 it failed with the error:
+The outcome of the test was that Scenario 1 completed with success and then during Scenario 2 (during the first `createProof`) it failed with the error:

 ```
     Constraint unsatisfied (unreduced):